Normalization-Equivariant Neural Networks with Application to Image Denoising: Design of Normalization-Equivariant Networks

-The total number of fixed adaptive affine filters depends on the weights $\theta$ of the network $f_\theta^{\text{NE}}$ and is bounded by $2^{S}$ where $S$ represents the total number of sort pooling patterns traversed to get from the receptive filed to its final pixel.
+The total number of fixed adaptive affine filters depends on the weights $\theta$ of the network $f_\theta^{\text{NE}}$ and is bounded by $2^{S}$ where $S$ represents the total number of sort pooling patterns traversed to get from the receptive filed to its final pixel (assuming no max pooling layers).
 Obviously, this upper bound grows exponentially with $S$, suggesting that a limited number of sort pooling operations may generate an extremely large number of filters.
 Interestingly, if ReLU activation functions where used instead, the upper bound would reach $2^{2S}$.